 Gingival hyperplasia is an overgrowth of gum tissue around the teeth.
-There are a number of causes for this condition, but it’s often a symptom of poor oral hygiene or a side effect of using certain medications.
+There are several causes for this condition, but it’s often a symptom of poor oral hygiene or a side effect of using certain medications.

-If left untreated, this oral condition can affect the alignment of your teeth and increase the risk of developing gum disease.
+If left untreated, gingival hyperplasia can affect the alignment of your teeth and increase the risk of developing gum disease.
 Gingival hyperplasia can be resolved by improving oral hygiene habits.
 In more severe cases, surgical treatment is necessary.

 Gingival hyperplasia is also referred to as:

 - hypertrophic gingivitis